 Some children and young people might skip breakfast regularly

-, and sometimes lunch as well, unbeknownst to the parents or the the child study team, who might assume that he, (usually she), is eating at school, when in fact they are not.
-This can affect the mood of the young person, and her mental state.
-There are many girls who skip breakfast when it is served at school and there are some whose first meal is at 7:00 PM when their parents return home from work.
+, and sometimes lunch as well, unbeknownst to the parents (or the child study team if a special education school team is involved)*, who might assume that he (usually she) is eating at school when in fact they are not.
+This can affect the mood and mental state of the young person.
+There are, sadly, many girls who skip breakfast when it is served at school, and there are some whose first meal is at 7:00 PM when their parents return home from work.

 -------Keep Communication Lines Open